OpenGATE/opengate/docs/source/user_guide/user_guide_optical_photons.rst

 Optical Photon Generation
 -------------------------
 Optical photon source can be implemented as any particle source using the GenericSource class.
-The particle type should be set to 'opticalphoton'.
+The particle type should be set to `opticalphoton`.
 Optical photon polarization is not yet implemented.
 A random polarization is therefore assumed.